-The study will be conducted at approximately 13 centres and imaging will wherever possible be performed on fixed site PET-CT scanners at these institutions.
+The study will be conducted at approximately 30 recruiting centres and imaging will wherever possible be performed on fixed site PET-CT scanners local to these institutions (approximately 13 imaging facilities).
+Where a fixed site PET-CT scanner is not available mobile PET-CT scanners may be used.

-Scanning facilities will undergo the site accreditation process as detailed in PET-CT Site Accreditation Process, and have received written confirmation that they fulfil the requirements of the study before scanning any patients as part of the trial.
+PET scanning facilities will undergo the site accreditation process as detailed in PET-CT Site Accreditation Process, and have received written confirmation that they fulfil the requirements of the study before scanning any patients as part of the trial.

-5.2.
-PET/CT Scan Timing
+6.2 Scan Timing

-A trial schema is shown in Appendix A.
+A trial schema is shown in Appendix A. All scans require sending for central review even if local review deems the patient PET-negative.

 Patients will undergo a total of three PET-CT scans for the trial.
-In addition, their pre-salvage PET-CT images will be requested:
+In addition, their pre-salvage PET-CT images are required for comparison to give an accurate response assessment for PETO: